tfpf/WSLNotify/README.md

 `notify-send` doesn't work on WSL. `WSLNotify.exe` may be used instead.
 You can grab it from one of the [releases](https://github.com/tfpf/WSLNotify/releases).

-The following commands were run in Windows Terminal after navigating to the directory containing `WSLNotify.exe`.
-(If you use Windows Command Prompt, you can skip the path specifier `./` and the extension `.exe`.)
+The following commands were run in Bash on Windows Terminal after navigating to the directory containing `WSLNotify.exe`.
+(If you use Windows Command Prompt, type `WSLNotify` instead of `./WSLNotify.exe` while entering these commands.)

 ```
 ./WSLNotify.exe "Summary Goes Here"